MV Caledonian Isles: Layout

 Modelled on the popular MV Isle of Mull of five years earlier, Caledonian Isles incorporates a fully enclosed car deck with watertight ramps at either end.
 When closed, the bow ramp seals the car deck and when open, forms the bridge between the ship and the linkspan.
 The car deck incorporates a set of mezzanine decks, one down each side of the central casing and each divided into three sections.
 These can be moved up and down to their deployed or stowed positions.
 When deployed, these allow additional cars to be loaded.
-If the mezzanine decks are fully deployed there is insufficient height to accommodate lorries and other high vehicles other than at the bow and stern.
+If the mezzanine decks are fully deployed, there is insufficient height to accommodate lorries and other high vehicles other than at the bow and stern.
 The central casing means that she can only carry one lane of commercial vehicles down each side of the car deck.

 The passenger accommodation is similar to that onboard the Mull ship.
 Forward of the main entrance square is the cafeteria, with stairways leading up to the observation lounge and the outside deck.
 Aft of the entrance there are lounges down either side with toilet blocks, the shop and a bar lounge further towards the stern.

 The next deck up has the forward observation lounge at the bow and crew accommodation.
 An open deck extends right around the vessel on this level, including forward of the observation lounge and overlooking the bow.

 The upper deck has the bridge and outside seating from the huge red funnel towards the stern.
-Also on this level are the four enclosed lifeboats – 2 larger and 2 smaller boats mounted on davits.
-The 2 larger lifeboats were replaced in 2017 to make way for the new marine evacuation system.
+Also on this level were the four enclosed lifeboats – 2 larger and 2 smaller boats mounted on davits.
+The 2 larger lifeboats were replaced in 2017 to make way for the new marine evacuation system, leaving one semi-enclosed lifeboat and one fast rescue craft.

 Service

 Caledonian Isles has only ever operated between Ardrossan and Brodick on Arran.
-She normally undertakes up to 5 crossings a day in each direction, leaving Ardrossan at 0700, 0945, 1230, 1515 and 1800, and leaving Brodick at 0820, 1105, 1355, 1640 and 1920.
+She normally undertakes up to five crossings a day in each direction, leaving Ardrossan at 0700, 0945, 1230, 1515 and 1800, and leaving Brodick at 0820, 1105, 1355, 1640 and 1920.
 The 1920 Saturday departure was removed during the winter 2016/2017 timetable to facilitate a 0820 sailing from Brodick on Sunday, where a crew safety drill has been a normal occurrence since October 2016.

 During the period of the summer timetable there is an additional sailing on Friday evenings, leaving Ardrossan at 2030, returning from Brodick at 2140.